Skip to main content

 How do I turn Telehealth on or off?

-• Go to Settings > My Practice > Locations
+- Navigate to Settings > Practice > Practice details

-Once enabled, you can create new Availability for your Telehealth Office if you'd like clients to be able to request Telehealth appointments and services online.
-To learn more about setting up your Availability, see Managing your Availability.
+Once enabled, you can create new availability for your Telehealth location if you'd like clients to be able to request Telehealth appointments online.
+To learn more about setting up your availability, see Managing your Availability.

 To turn Telehealth off:

-• Go to Settings > My Practice > Locations
+- Navigate to Settings > Practice > Practice details

-Is there a limit on using this feature?
+Is there a limit on using Telehealth features?

 Telehealth security and compliance